Sunshine Farms in Fresno sees jump in customers wanting to pick their own produce

 FRESNO, Calif.
-(KGPE) — Sunshine Farms has been in the Central Valley for years selling all sorts of fruits and veggies.But within the past few years they have expanded, allowing customers to come out to their fields and hand pick their own produce.
+(KSEE) — Sunshine Farms has been in the Central Valley for years selling all sorts of fruits and veggies.But within the past few years they expanded allowing people to come out to their fields and hand pick their own produce.

 Tou Yang works at Sunshine Farms, he says they grow all the produce themselves and sell it locally.